rockthejvm/scala-projects-playground/chat-app/README.md

 **The online examples so far provide a simple test suite, that uses `String.contains` ....
 Use the Jsoup library we saw Chapter 11: Scraping Websites to make ... tag**

 Not Implemented!
+TBD!

 **Keep track each message's send time and date in the database, and display it in the user interface**

-See `MySql#initializeDb`
+See `Postgres#initDb`

 **Add the ability to reply directly to existing chat messages, ... nested arbitrarily deeply to form a tree-shaped "threaded" discussion**

-Not yet implemented.
+- Look for `parent` on the server side
+- For client side, see `Main.scala` (`Main#messageList`)

 **One limitation of the current push-update mechanism is that it can only updates to browsers connected to the same webserver.
 Make use of Postgres's LISTEN/NOTIFY feature ... register callbacks on these events**

-Not implemented because using MySQL.
-Let me know if you want me to switch to Postgres.
+See `PostgresListener`